-The number one key to being successful with time blocking is to use a timer.
+The number one key to success with time blocking is using a timer.
 I can’t stress this strongly enough.
 Any timer works, whether it’s a timer app on your phone, an inexpensive digital timer, or even your oven timer (if you work from home).

-I like to think of this time as “billable hours.”
+I like to think of focus periods as “billable hours.”
 If I were billing a client, I wouldn’t be fooling around on Facebook, would I?
 My business deserves the same consideration.

 Set the right priorities

-As you plan out your week, you will likely see that you have more on your task list than will fit into your time blocking schedule.
+As you plan out your week, you will likely see that you have more on your task list than will fit into your schedule.
 Be ruthless when you prune your list.
-Ask yourself if each task is really going to help you move your business forward.
+Ask yourself if each task will really help you move your business forward.
 If it isn’t, then cut it out.

 Track your time spent

 If you want to be even more efficient, then track your actual time spent.
 There are several apps that you can use for this.
-I’ve used the time-tracking app Toggl for many years and it even integrates with Asana, which is perfect for me.
+I’ve used Toggl for many years, and it even integrates with Asana, which is perfect for me.

-By tracking your time spent, you will become much better at estimating how long a task or project takes.
+You will become much better at estimating how long a task or project takes by tracking your time spent.
 It will also help you hold yourself accountable.
-If you planned to spend two hours prospecting for clients, you can check your time reports to see if you actually did.
+For example, if you plan to spend two hours prospecting for clients, you can check your time reports to see if you actually did.

 Be flexible and leave a few time blocks blank

 On the face of it, block scheduling seems very rigid.
 Yes, it requires discipline to follow a daily schedule, but allow yourself to be flexible in execution.
-Things will come up that you didn’t anticipate and some tasks will take longer than you planned.
-There are days that I find myself working two hours behind and that’s okay.
-Leave a few time blocks blank so that you have a buffer zone to accommodate the unexpected.
+Things will come up that you didn’t anticipate, and some tasks will take longer than you planned.
+There are days that I find myself working two hours behind, and that’s okay.
+Leave a few blocks blank for flexible time so that you have a buffer zone to accommodate the unexpected.

 Try to group similar tasks together in batches.
-It’s more efficient to work on a project in a group of consecutive blocks because you will get into the flow.
-Every time you switch projects, your brain has to adjust and you lose time and momentum getting started on the next project.
+It’s more efficient to work on a batch of tasks in consecutive blocks because you will get into the flow.
+Your brain has to adjust whenever you switch projects, and you lose momentum getting started on the next project.

-A lot of people like the Pomodoro technique where you work for 25 minutes, then take a 5-minute break, with a longer break every couple of hours.
+Many people like the Pomodoro technique where you work for 25 minutes, then take a 5-minute break, with a more extended break every couple of hours.
 I prefer to work for a 45-minute block, then take a 15-minute break.
-Find the method that works for you and then add those breaks to your time blocking schedule.
+Find the method that works for you, and then add those breaks to your schedule.

 Don’t forget about your life.
-Block out the times that you want to spend on yourself and your family.
-This will keep work from creeping into your personal time.
-For example, I work out an hour each day, so I include workout time when I’m scheduling my routine tasks.
+Block out the times you want to spend on yourself and your family.
+This will keep work from creeping into your personal life.
+For example, I work out an hour each day, so I include my workout when scheduling my routine tasks.
 I also block out Friday afternoons to spend with my family.

 Start the day by reviewing your schedule.
 Check your master task list.
 Is there anything you missed that needs to be added to your schedule?
-Last week, I forgot to block out time to write my Wednesday email to my list.
+For example, last week, I forgot to include a block for writing my Wednesday email to my list.
 That’s a high priority for me, so when I realized it on Wednesday morning, I adjusted my schedule for the day to fit that in.

 Then set your timer and start working the blocks.
 When your timer goes off, reassess.
 Did you accomplish what you intended to in that block?
 If so, then move on to the next block.
 Or are you so close to finishing a task that it makes sense to keep going while you’re in the flow?
 This is where being flexible comes into play.

-At the end of the day, look back at all you accomplished and pat yourself on the back.
+Look back at all you accomplished and pat yourself on the back at the end of the day.

-Time blocking is a powerful technique that will help you organize your day and allow you to get a massive amount of work done.
+Time blocking techniques will absolutely help you organize your day and allow you to get a massive amount of work done.

-If you aren’t sure that time blocking is for you, then dip your toe in the water.
-Rather than planning a whole week, try blocking out one day.
+If you aren’t sure that this approach is for you, then dip your toe in the water.
+For example, rather than planning a whole week, try blocking out one day.
 Then set your timer and start working your blocks.

 Remember that you are building a habit of discipline.
-And building habits takes time.
-But it is so worth it when you finally have control over your day and you can fit all the really important things in, including time for yourself and your family.
+And building habits doesn’t happen overnight.
+But it is so worth it when you finally have control over your day.
+Then, you can fit all the essential things in, including being able to focus on yourself and your family.

 Download this free time blocking template to take control of your day:

-You may also find these time management posts helpful:
+You may also find these productivity posts helpful:

-- Improve Your Productivity with the 2-Minute Rule
+- How to Improve Your Productivity by Using the 2-Minute Rule